Andrei-Errapart/BlinkorCompiler/README.txt

-A basic look-a-like language tailored for microcontrollers and Javascript.
+A compilation system for Blinkor, targeting microcontrollers and JavaScript.